metamaden/recountmethylation_instance/README.md

 run the corresponding `snakemake` rules manually if a Python 2 alias is callable from the `py3` environment.

-## 1c.
-Setup with a Docker container (pending)

-The provided Dockerfile, also available on Docker Hub ([link](https://hub.docker.com/r/metamaden/recountmethylation_docker)), allows for automated container setup with most of the required dependencies except MongoDB.
-MongoDB access from the container may be supported in the future using an iteration of the Docker Compose `yml` file at `./inst/yml/docker-compose.yml`.
-If you know the answer, please feel free to open an issue or pull request :^)

 # Tutorial

 This tutorial shows how to set up and initiate synchronization of public DNA methylation array data.